rschristopher/ischristtrue.com/src/ancient-views/index.md

 So what happens when this subordinating principle fails?
 What happens when those competing worldviews (the ancient gods) are no longer subordinated?

+We are living through exactly such a failure.
+As modernism gives in to postmodernism and nihilism, that is, the rejection of knowable objective truth, than gone too is the subordinating principle that kept those other worldviews bound to their mythology books.
+We are thus experiencing powers and principalities that our Christian ancestors understood as demonic.